 - Normal physical requirements.

-- High School diploma or GED is preferred.
+- High School or GED is preferred.

 - Successful completion of an alcohol/drug training course is desired.